tacocat1234/cr_game_sim/README.md

 # cr_game_sim
+dependencies: python, pygame
+run _CRASH_ROYALE.bat
-download python package from software center run run_me.bat if on school computer, move or diable the taskbar or the elxiir bar wont fit on screen
+if on school computer, move or diable the taskbar or the elxiir bar wont fit on screen

 spell all things without spaces